Take a tip from Norm Macdonald

 Heck, tell two stories.
 Why not make it three?

-MacDonald’s 19 tweets compose three stories: the Jewish tailor story, the Chinese order-taker story and overarching the “Funniest man in the world walks into a dressing room” story.
+Macdonald’s 19 tweets compose three stories: the Jewish tailor story, the Chinese order-taker story and overarching the “Funniest man in the world walks into a dressing room” story.
+Robin Williams was his own secondary character.

-Newspapers have been publishing serial narratives since a young reporter named Charles Dickens write the first one for London’s Morning Chronicle in 1836.
+Newspapers have been publishing serial narratives since a young reporter named Charles Dickens wrote the first one for London’s Morning Chronicle in 1836.

 Serializing your story is a great way to make your tweets go further.
 But do it right: